samirosman/squircleart.github.io/_posts/2017-02-26-normal-map-generation.md

 ## Types Of Normal Maps:

-There is multiple types of normal maps which are the same in the way that each define the normals of the shading point but different in the method of doing so.
+There is multiple types of normal maps which are the same in the way that each defines the normals of the shading point but different in the method of doing so.

 ### World Space Normal Map: